Contact the Pensacola State College Allied Health Department for assistance in planning your program of study.

 Admission is limited.
 All program entry requirements must be met before students are eligible for admission.
 One class per year is accepted.
 Seats are allotted to qualified students on a first qualified/first served basis.

 When students complete all sections of the application process and meet minimum criteria, they will be provisionally accepted into the program and assigned a seat in the next available class.
-Therefore, it is important to complete the application, testing and transcript acquisition process as soon as possible.
+Therefore, it is important to complete the application and transcript acquisition process as soon as possible.
 Applicants will be notified of their provisional acceptance in a timely manner.
-Final admission into the program is contingent upon submission of satisfactory physical examination/immunization forms, drug screen and criminal background check.
+Final admission into the program is contingent upon submission of satisfactory physical examination/immunization forms, drug screen, and a criminal background check.

 Pensacola State College provides a means for graduates of JRCERT accredited Hospital-based two-year programs who are currently registered Radiologic Technologist to pursue an Associate Degree.
-To qualify, applicants must submit an application to the College and the Allied Health Department.
+To qualify, applicants must submit an application to the College.
 Applicants must also submit an official transcript to the College and hold a current, unrestricted RT registration.
 Once applicants have completed the required general education courses, they would receive 62 credits and would be awarded the Associate in Science degree.
-Please contact the Allied Health Department for advising.

 If you have scientific abilities, like to solve problems, like working with people, and have the ability to work with equipment, this career may suit you.
 People in this career may be described as analytical, curious, tactful, and sympathetic.